Struggling during the holidays

 “The holidays are usually full of joy and love and happiness, but inside I felt I had little of these things.
 The idea of giving my children a happy holiday experience seemed daunting, and I even considered skipping Christmas altogether.”

 Survivors experience many different feelings during this time of year.
 Instead of joy, the holidays may bring triggering memories, unhealthy family gatherings, despair, or loneliness.
-Survivors may also struggle with how to build new traditions after leaving their abuser.
+Survivors may also struggle to build new traditions after leaving their abusive partner.
 Or they may feel pressured to stay in an abusive relationship through the holidays.

 Many people assume that domestic violence spikes during the holidays, but it doesn’t.
 Unfortunately, domestic violence is a year-round problem.
 Seasonal stresses like family gatherings, tight finances, and alcohol may add tension to an already abusive situation, but they do not cause domestic violence.
 Abuse is always intentional behavior.